maxmklv/SimpleShell_C/README.md

-# Project 1: Simple Shell — Basic C Shell Implementation
+# Simple Shell — Basic C Shell Implementation

 This project focuses on the design and implementation of a simple shell in C. The goal is to apply C programming concepts to recreate basic shell functionality and establish a foundation for future projects.
 The program provides: